qubic/integration/Partners/tx-based-workflow.md

 4. Verify transaction by querying `/getTransactionByHash` after the tick returned by `/getLastProcessedTick` surpasses the target tick of the transaction.

-> Note: Please do not create another transaction for the same sender address before the previous one has been completed.
-**Your transaction may be overwritten.**

 #### Example

 For this example, it is assumed that you already have the information required to create a simple transaction: